snl-dakota/dakota/docs/user/compiling/devenv.rst

 RHEL 8
 ------

-The follow work for a trial Dakota build on CentOS or Rocky Linux 8 distro.
+The following list of packages work for a trial Dakota build on CentOS or Rocky Linux 8 distro.

 Base Packages resulting in GCC 8.5.0, Python 3.6.8, CMake 3.20.2, and OpenMPI 4.1.1::

    # yum or dnf install the following packages...
    git make cmake gcc gcc-c++ gcc-gfortran python3 perl blas lapack openmpi openmpi-devel

    # Omit boost as will install 1.66